elgoesto/bliksem/README.md

 ## Instructions
 * First you will need to choose with which set-up of the board you would like to play.
+  * You can do this in the variable 'spel', choose the csv file of the game you would like to play.
 * Then a representation of the game is shown to the user.
   * Every 0 represents an empty space, at which the cars are able to drive to.
   * The 1 represents Lightning McQueen, the car to unpark.